linosk/TCPclientandserver/README.md

 # TCPclientandserver
-TCP client and server in C
+TCP client and server in C.

 # Goal
-Learning about socket programming
+Learning about socket programming.

 # Build
-Run:
-make
+- make